JeremiahBledsoe/JeremiahBledsoe/README.md

 I'm an IT and cybersecurity enthusiast with hands-on experience in AI/ML data operations, cloud infrastructure, and technical support.
 I’ve worked on projects across Apple’s AI ecosystem, IT program management, and startup development.

-🛠Skills: Windows, Linux, Python, Networking, CompTIA A+
+Skills: Windows, Linux, Python, Networking, CompTIA A+

 Certifications: CompTIA A+, ITF+, Google IT Support, Cybersecurity, and Python Automation